Joshfairhead/Obsidian/Omnicient/Computer Sci/Learn Javascript Course.md

 - This is why this syntax ends up creating a copy rather than pointing to the same reference.
 - This is called a _shallow copy_ (in contrast with _deep copy_, more on that at the end of this chapter).
 - This technique covers most scenarios for array immutability as with this new array, you will be able to manipulate it without affecting the original array.
+- This technique covers most scenarios for array immutability as with this new array, you will be able to manipulate it without affecting the original array.
+- Most array methods that you're familiar with will mutate the original array.
+For example, `.push()` does mutate the array.
+The same applies to lesser used methods such as `.sort()`.
+- On the other hand, the ones that are immutable are `.filter()` and `.map()` because these methods return a new array (rather than modifying the old one).
+The `.reduce()` method is also immutable since it returns a new value computed from an array.
 -